FlummeryFlummeries/FlummeryFlummeries/README.md

 Employs ASP.Net Core Identity and Authentication to allow users to create users, log in, and for certain functionalities to be locked down for admins.
 Captures a user's supplied Full Name as a claim on registration to display to them in the navbar.

+Anonymous users are able to view the products available on the site but only logged in user's have a cart that can be added to and checked out.
+The admin has the ability to do full CRUD operations on all products.
+This is achieved with an Admin role-based policy used on pages that update product info, and allow anonymous being added to the home and product pages.

 Front-end is dynamically rendered using Razor Pages and Bootstrap with an MVVM-type relationship.

 Dependency injection is used to define the relationship between Razor Page's View Models and their services.

+*Admin Username* : Admin@admin.com

+*Admin Password* : @Test123!

 ---